TIM Group: 1994–2005: Telecom Italia, Telecom Italia Mobile and DSL services

+The first appearance in the Italian mobile telephony market dates back to 1990 with the launch of the TACS network by the Telecom Italia Mobile Radio Services division.
-Telecom Italia was officially created on 27 July 1994 by the merger of several telecommunication companies among which SIP, Iritel, Italcable, Telespazio and Sirm (companies owned by STET).

-This was due to a reorganization plan for the telecommunication sector presented by IRI to the Minister of Finance.
+Telecom Italia was officially created on 27 July 1994 by the merge of several telecommunications companies, including SIP, IRITEL, Italcable, Telespazio and SIRM (companies owned by STET).
+This was due to a reorganization plan for the telecommunications sector presented by Istituto per la Ricostruzione Industriale (IRI) to the Minister of Finance.

+In 1995, the mobile telephony division was spun off as Telecom Italia Mobile (TIM), while Telecom Italia, under managing director Francesco Chirichigno, would take care of fixed and public telephony and network infrastructure.

+On 7 October, after the experimentation period at the CSELT, TIM launched the first rechargeable prepaid card for Italy, the TIM Card, becoming the first telephone company in the world to introduce this charging system.

+Towards the end of 1996 TIM was the first world operator to launch a tariff plan based on a prepaid card on the GSM network, which in a short time generated rapid growth in mobile telephony.

-In 1995, the mobile telephony division was spun off as TIM (Telecom Italia Mobile).
-Interbusiness, Italy's largest Internet network, was created and in the same period with TIN (Telecom Italia Net) and the first ISPs, internet access became a reality in Italy.
+Interbusiness, Italy's largest internet network, was created and in the same period with Telecom Italia Net (Tin.it) and the first internet service providers (ISPs), internet access became a reality in Italy.

 In 1996, TIM introduced a new prepaid rechargeable phone card (GSM), and one year later launched short messaging service (SMS) capability.

 In 1997, under the chairmanship of Guido Rossi, Telecom Italia was privatised and was transformed into a large multimedia group.